Yahya Jammeh: Early life and military service

-1994 coup d'etat and military rule
+1994 coup d'état and military rule

-1994 coup d'etat
+1994 coup d'état

-Jammeh was one of the four junior Army officers who organised the 1994 coup d'etat against Sir Dawda Jawara's government.
-The other three were Sana Sabally, Sadibou Hydara and Edward Singhateh.
+Jammeh was one of the four junior Army officers who organised the 1994 coup d'état against Sir Dawda Jawara's government.
+The other three were Sana Sabally, Sadibou Hydara and Edward Singateh.
 The coup, which took place on 22 July 1994, was successful and bloodless, leading to Jawara fleeing into exile.
 Four days later, on 26 July, the Armed Forces Provisional Ruling Council (AFPRC) was formed with Jammeh as its chairman.
 Jammeh promised that it would be a "coup with a difference", and that the country would be returned to civilian rule "as soon as we have set things right".
 One result of the coup was that the European Union and the United States, the major donors of foreign aid to the Gambia, suspended their aid programmes until the country was returned to civil rule.
 Jammeh claimed the suspension of aid programmes amounted to "neocolonialism".
 A Western diplomat who spoke to The New York Times said, "This is exactly the same phenomenon we have seen elsewhere, with the only difference being that so far there has been no violence."
-In particular, the coup was compared with Samuel Doe's in the Liberia, which led to the First Liberian Civil War.
+In particular, the coup was compared with Samuel Doe's in Liberia, which led to the First Liberian Civil War.

-The 1994 coup d'etat in the Gambia, overthrowing the government of Sir Dawda Jawara, represented a buck in the post-1989 sub-Saharan Africa trend away from authoritarianism and towards multiparty politics.
-The Gambia had represented an anomaly in Africa as one of the few countries that had a functioning democracy prior to 1989.
+The 1994 coup d'état in the Gambia, overthrowing Jawara's government, represented a reversal in the general trend in sub-Saharan Africa after 1989 away from authoritarianism and towards multiparty politics.
+The Gambia had previously represented an anomaly in Africa as one of the few countries that had a functioning democracy prior to 1989.